Make the New Year the healthiest one yet with these 10 practical lifestyle changes you can easily make and stick with all year long.

 Whole grains not only help you feel full longer, they also keep your digestive system running smoothly and provide you with many essential nutrients like fiber, B vitamins including folate, and minerals like iron, magnesium, and selenium.

 If whole grains are new for you, start adding them slowly.
-For example, try overnight oats for breakfast, use whole grain bread for sandwiches, swap whole wheat pasta for some or all of your regular pasta, and explore a variety of whole grains for side dishes like quinoa salads or farro.
+For example, try overnight oats or baked oatmeal for breakfast, use whole grain bread for sandwiches, swap whole wheat pasta for some or all of your regular pasta, and explore a variety of whole grains for side dishes like quinoa salads or farro.

 3. Choose lean meats.